d2s/Documentation/docs/source/source.md

 ## Schedules and log data

 Schedule including log data is loaded into a separate data structure. [configurationSchedule](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/configurationSchedule.swift) is linked to [configuration](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/configuration.swift) by `hiddenID=Int`.
 Schedules including **log records** are saved in a separate XML-file (plist).

-Manually executed task is stamped with date (US-format) `01 Jan 1900 00:00` in the main struct.
-Manually executed task is of type `manuel`.
+Manually executed task is stamped with `dateStart` (US-format) `01 Jan 1900 00:00` in the main struct.
+Manually executed `schedule` is of type `manuel`.
 All **log records** for manually executed tasks are appended to this struct.
-Record of scheduled backups are stamped with date for execution, example `01 Jun 2017 22:35` and type of schedule, either `once`, `daily` or `monthly`.
+Record of scheduled backups are stamped with `dateStart` for execution, example `01 Jun 2017 22:35` and type of `schedule`, either `once`, `daily` or `monthly`.
 All **log records** of scheduled runs are appended to this struct.

+The above is used to group log records e.g in [table view](https://rsyncosx.github.io/Documentation/docs/ScheduleTasks.html) (see screen dump number four).

 A **log record** is constructed by number of files, size of transferred files in time (`58 files : 5.04 MB in 2.50 seconds`) as reported from rsync.
 The output from rsync is checked and all numbers are copied from the rsync output.
 Every log record is linked to its parent bye the function `computeKey` and used when records are deleted.